OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 Each time the target takes damage, it makes a new Wisdom saving throw against the spell.
 If the saving throw succeeds, the spell ends.

-**_At Higher Levels._** When you cast this spell with a 9th-level spell slot, the duration is concentration, up to 8 hours.
+**_At Higher Levels_**.
+When you cast this spell with a 9th-level spell slot, the duration is concentration, up to 8 hours.

 ##### Dominate Person